AryaaSk/3D-Engine/README.md

 ### Typescript
 Alternatively if you want to use typescript defenitions with this library, then you can just download the [aryaa3D Source file](Source/aryaa3D.ts), and then you can compile it into JS and use it in your projeect
 ### Python
 I have ported this library over to python.
-To get started read the [Python README](PythonPort/README.md)
+To get started go to the [PythonPort](PythonPort) Folder, and read the README

 ### Setup